Climate Change and Environment

-With a child about to start school, I know first hand the worth of access to a decent education.
-Labour values all different types of education, and through creating a National Education Service will ensure people are able to upskill and retrain throughout their lifetime.
+With a child in primary school, I know first hand the worth of a decent education.
+Labour values all different types of education, and through our local skills offer will ensure people are able to upskill and retrain throughout their lifetime.

 I believe that everyone deserves to have a decent, warm, house that feels like home.
 Too many people are living in draughty, damp, expensive houses and young people in rural areas are forced out of their villages due to lack of affordable housing.
 Developers are building homes that most people can’t afford and councils do not have the powers to ensure that the sort of homes we need locally are built.
 I want to see an overhaul of planning laws to ensure that housing is energy-efficient and meets the needs of local people.

 I have regularly helped council constituents who have struggled with poor conditions and evictions.

 Lancashire’s roads are in a right state, with potholes everywhere and poor quality repairs that break within months.
 Labour pledges an extra £20m over four years to tackle persistent potholes and replace the current ‘splash and dash’ systems employed by the Conservatives.

 Currently, there is almost zero enforcement of 20mph zones so whilst I have worked hard to get measures like Speed Indicator Devices, a Labour county council would bring in tougher measures.
 Labour will work with the police to establish Traffic Speed Protection Officers who will carry out speed checks on 20mph and 30mph roads, review the current intervention criteria for blackspots, and establish a network of average speed cameras.